bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 Try running the project locally with `npm start` – open the link to the running app which appears in the terminal, it should be localhost:3000.
 You should see something like this:
 ![](/img/webpacking/webpackingp1.png)

-Don’t worry about the missing CSS, we will come back to that.
+Don’t worry about the missing CSS for now.
 Make some changes to your component and check if hot reloading works.

 If it fails to run, you have to troubleshoot.
 Check for typos or if you missed something in the config.
 If not, googling the error message usually provides some answers.

 ### Production config
-For production, we can reuse a lot of what we’ve already done – in fact we need less config for that because we don’t need to run it locally.
+For production, we can reuse a lot of what we already have – in fact, we need less config because we don’t need to run it locally.

 <pre class="highlight--b">
 webpack.prod.js